wide-dot/6809-game-builder/doc/dynamic-link-data.md

 - use engine Components defined as Packages
 - declare Files by adding Objects, Components or Assets
 - declare FileGroups by adding Files
+- declare scenes based on filegroups and destinations
 - declare Medium
 - Build Medium
 - Execute/Debug Medium